 “I just noticed that we had a lot of potato scraps from one of these dishes that we had,” he says.
 “I was looking at this bucket of potato scraps in water.
 I was thinking, there’s got to be a way we can use this up.
 I decided to see if I could ferment it.”

 The plan worked.
 Now Gerard’s Bistro uses fermented potato and other vegetable scraps to make bread, sauces and even desserts.

 “The whole concept of not wasting anything is what we do here,” Wolfers says.
 “Because it’s Middle Eastern food, everything gets used.
 So if the milk is past its use-by date, you turn it into yoghurt or shanklish [a type of cheese].

 “Fermenting food is coming back into fashion, I guess.
 But we wanted to do things that no one else is necessarily focusing on.”

 Any leftover grains from the day’s tabouleh are also used to make bread, fish frames and offcuts of slow-cooked lamb are added to menu specials, and spare meat from lamb necks goes into a sfeeha, or Middle Eastern pie.
 The team has also found a way to recreate za’atar – a classic Middle Eastern spice mix.

 The result was so successful, the restaurant now also uses turnip tops and radish tops to make spice mixes.
-Wolfers also plans his menu – which changes daily – around what’s in peak season locally, to ensure that the ingredients are as fresh and tasty as possible, and he always aims to hero Queensland produce whenever he can.
+Wolfers also plans his menu – which changes daily – around what’s in peak season locally.
+This ensures that the ingredients are as fresh and tasty as possible.
+He also always aims to hero Queensland produce whenever he can.